aolney/jupyterlab-blockly-r-extension/README.md

 The following query string parameters enable functionality:

-- bl=py forces the extension to display on load (it is already active)
+- bl=r forces the extension to display on load (it is already active)
 - log=xxx specifies a url for a logging endpoint (e.g. https://yourdomain.com/log)
 - id=xxx adds an identifier for logging